 ● National Board Certified Counselor

-Martha Van Dam is a Registered Mental Health Counselor Intern.
+Martha Van Dam is a Licensed Mental Health Counselor.
 She earned a Master of Science degree in Counseling Psychology and a Bachelor of Science degree in Psychology at Troy University.

 She has been inducted into the National Honor Society and Chi Sigma Iota, Counseling Academic and Professional Honor Society International.
 She is a member of the American Counseling Association and the Emerald Coast Mental Health Counselors Association.
 Martha is certified by American Association of Christian Counselors as a Family Mediator.
 She has training as a Prepare Enrich (pre-marital and marital) Facilitator and through Military Ministry in Care & Counsel for Combat Trauma.